 About the Swedish Cancer Institute

-Although the original hospital had just 24 beds, but today it has grown to be one of the largest medical centers in the area.
+Although the original hospital had only twenty-four beds, it has grown to become one of the largest medical centers in the area.
 The expansion included the establishment of the Cancer Institute in 1932.
-It was the first dedicated cancer facility to be built west of the Mississippi River.
+It was the first dedicated cancer facility built west of the Mississippi River.

-The founding of the Cancer Institute, which was originally called the Swedish Tumor Institute, came after Dr. Johanson convinced the hospital to buy radium and an X-ray machine.
-With these tools the new Institute was the first facility to treat cancer with radiation.
+The founding of the Cancer Institute, originally called the Swedish Tumor Institute, came after Dr. Johanson convinced the hospital to buy radium and an X-ray machine.
+With these tools, the new Institute was the first facility to treat cancer with radiation.

 Dr. Eric Vallieres

-The Swedish Cancer Institute is particularly important for mesothelioma patients because it is one of few cancer facilities with mesothelioma specialists on staff.
-The director of surgery and of the Lung Cancer Program, Dr. Vallieres, is a thoracic surgeon and a leading expert in both lung cancer and mesothelioma.
+The Swedish Cancer Institute is particularly important for mesothelioma patients because it is one of only a handful of facilities with mesothelioma specialists on staff.
+The director of surgery and the Lung Cancer Program, Dr. Vallieres, is a thoracic surgeon and a leading expert in both lung cancer and mesothelioma.